15 Best Bookstores in Massachusetts 2025

 7. Tatnuck Bookseller – Westborough, MA

 Tatnuck Bookseller is the largest of all in New England.
 This award-winning store is also known for its art gallery and cafe.
-It offers women’s accessories, fashion items, jewelry, handbags, decorative items, hostess pieces, etc.
+It offers women’s accessories, fashion items, jewelry, handbags, decorative items, and hostess pieces, among others.

 This bookstore comprises non-fiction, fiction, kids’ specials, and other genres of books.
-Besides books, they also have games, toys, puzzles, baby gifts, apparel, etc. Gift cards and wraps are present in the store.
+Besides books, they also have games, toys, puzzles, baby gifts, apparel, and more.
+Gift cards and wraps are present in the store.

-• Best Selling Books: Going Infinite- The Rise and Fall of a New Tycoon By Micheal Lewis, Throne of Glass By Sarah I. Mass
+• Best Selling Books: Going Infinite- The Rise and Fall of a New Tycoon By Michael Lewis, Throne of Glass By Sarah J. Maas

 • Hours: Monday to Sunday from 10 a.m. to 8 p.m.